MagicMirrorOrg/MagicMirror/README.md

 **Important:** `npm start` does **not** work via SSH, use `DISPLAY=:0 nohup npm start &` instead.
 This starts the mirror on the remote display.

+**Note:** if you want to debug on Raspberry Pi you can use `npm start dev` which will start the MagicMirror app with Dev Tools enabled.

 #### Server Only

 In some cases, you want to start the application without an actual app window.
 In this case, execute the following command from the MagicMirror folder: `node serveronly`.
 This will start the server, after which you can open the application in your browser of choice.